heilandd/Vis_Lab1.5/README.md

 -> in the folder is a file called "launch"
 -> This is a double-click executable file, can be copied where ever you need it

+In any case of problems send me the Error per mail.
+Dieter.henrik.heiland@uniklinik-freiburg.de

 ### Update: